 U-Box containers for local, cross-country, and international relocations

-When moving domestically, containers are transported on trucks with “gentle-ride” suspensions to minimize (or hopefully eliminate) damage.
+When moving domestically, containers are transported on trucks with “gentle-ride” suspensions to minimize (or eliminate) damage.

-Unlike some competitors, U-Pack also provides moving services between the lower 48 states and Alaska and Hawaii.
+Unlike some competitors, U-Box also provides moving services between the lower 48 states and Alaska and Hawaii.

-But though they’re most popular when moving household items, U-Box containers also work well for –
+Though they’re most popular for moving household items, U-Box containers also work well as portable storage containers for –

 - Portable business storage